Top 50 Most Beautiful Flowers In The World

 The Red Ginger, scientifically called ‘Alpinia purpurata’ is known with other names like ‘Ostrich Plume’, ‘Pink Cone Ginger’ and native to Malaysia.
 The Red Ginger is known for their showy flowers on a long slender brightly colored Red bract, but it’s interesting that they look like a complete bloom but the actual flower is the small white flower on the top.
 The two major cultivars of the Red Ginger are ‘Jungle King’ (Red) and ‘Jungle Queen’ (Pink).
 The Red Ginger holds high value and a national identity for Samoa and hence is the national flower of Samoa where it is called as ‘Teuila’.
 In honor of the flower, Samoa hosts an annual festival called ‘Teuila Festival’.
 They can be planted to add beauty to the properties, as ornamentals, cut flowers, tropical flower arrangements and symbolizes Fiery Passion, Strength, Prosperity and Diversity.

 Do you like the list, the most beautiful flowers in the world?
-Beauty is a unique happy, enduring thing and is different to everyone.
-You tell us, which flowers can be included here?
-Write to us.
-We love the comments from the users.
+Beauty is a unique happy, enduring thing and is different for everyone.
+So you can suggest us which flowers can be included here.
+We love to hear the comments from our users.